fcolome14/HRCSteelAI/README.md

 This dataset serves as a foundation for developing machine learning models that can predict heat treatment outcomes, helping to optimize parameters for target hardness and other material properties.

-This personal project, which combines cutting-edge AI techniques with metallurgical expertise, aims to accelerate the development of smarter, more efficient heat treatment solutions.
+This personal project, which combines  AI techniques with metallurgical expertise, aims to accelerate the development of smarter, more efficient heat treatment solutions.

 ## References